rikfair/undated/docs/tutorial.rst

    add 10 weekdays = 20220718
    minus 10 weekdays = 20220620

-The ``undated`` module also contains severval *between* functions, that accept two YMD class objects.
+The ``undated`` module also contains several *between* functions, that accept two YMD class objects.
 These calculate the days between two dates, the complete months between two dates or the weekdays, Monday to Friday, between two dates.

 .. code-block:: python3